13 Great New York City Movies And How To Watch Them

 After becoming the pawns in a sinister game carried out by a pair of brothers in which they are forced to switch places, Louis Winthorpe III (Dan Aykroyd) and Billy Ray Valentine (Eddie Murphy) team up, not to get even, but to get revenge.

-Directed by John Landis, Trading Places has one of the most sinister Wall Street centric stories to come out in the 1980s (and that is saying something), but the performances by Eddie Murphy and Dan Aykroyd turn it into not only one of the best New York movies but one of the greatest comedies of all time.
+Directed by John Landis, Trading Places has one of the most sinister Wall Street-centric schemes to come out in the 1980s (as well as one of the best riches-to-rags stories), but the performances by Eddie Murphy and Dan Aykroyd turn it into not only one of the best New York movies but one of the greatest comedies of all time.

 Rent/Buy Trading Places on Amazon.